You don't currently have any items in your cart.

 Zurich: Scalo.
 First Swiss edition, 1994.

 Edited by Simon Bischoff in collaboration with the Swiss Foundation for Photography.
-Landscapes, travels, portraits, social life, 100+ full page reproductions; transcripts of interviews with Bowles in Tangier, 1989-1991; English text.
+Landscapes, travels, portraits, social life, one hundred plus full page reproductions; transcripts of interviews with Bowles in Tangier, 1989-1991; English text.

 Top edge dusty, else fine in dustwrapper.